scratch-er/nemu-workloads/README.md

 ### Adding a Linux Workload

-1. Add a workload subdirectory in `workloads` as stated above for Linux workloads.
+1. Add a workload subdirectory in `workloads/linux` as stated above for Linux workloads.
 2. Add `$(eval $(call add_workload_linux,workload_name))` in the Makefile.

 ### Adding an AM Workload

-1. Add a workload subdirectory in `workloads` as stated above for AM workloads.
+1. Add a workload subdirectory in `workloads/am` as stated above for AM workloads.
 2. Add `$(eval $(call add_workload_am,workload_name))` in the Makefile.

 Then run `make` to build your new workload.